History of American newspapers: Colonial period

 On September 25, 1690, the first colonial newspaper in America, Publick Occurrences Both Forreign and Domestick, was published in Boston.
 However, it was suppressed after its first edition.

 In 1704, the governor allowed The Boston News-Letter, a weekly, to be published, and it became the first continuously published newspaper in the colonies.
 Soon after, weekly papers began publishing in New York and Philadelphia.

 Merchants published mainly commercial papers.
 For example, The Boston Daily Advertiser reported on ship arrivals and departures.

-Prior to the 1830s, a majority of US newspapers were aligned with a political party or platform.
+Prior to the 1830s, most US newspapers were aligned with a political party or platform.
 Political parties would sponsor anonymous political figures in The Federal Republican and Daily Gazette.
 This was called partisan press and was not unbiased in opinion.

 The first editors discovered readers loved it when they criticized the local governor; the governors discovered they could shut down the newspapers.
-The most dramatic confrontation came in New York in 1734, where the governor brought John Peter Zenger to trial for criminal libel after the publication of satirical attacks.
+The most dramatic confrontation occurred in New York in 1734, when the governor brought John Peter Zenger to trial for criminal libel following the publication of satirical attacks.
 The jury acquitted Zenger, who became the iconic American hero for freedom of the press.
 The result was an emerging tension between the media and the government.
-By the mid-1760s, there were 24 weekly newspapers in the 13 colonies (only New Jersey was lacking one), and the satirical attack on government became common practice in American newspapers.
+By the mid-1760s, there were 24 weekly newspapers in the 13 colonies (only New Jersey lacked one), and satirical attacks on government became common in American newspapers.